Data Lake, Cloud Storage, S3, Azure, Object Storage

 S3 Select: Query data in place using SQL without downloading entire files

-AWS Glue Data Catalog: Central metadata repository that integrates with Athena, EMR, and Redshift Spectrum
+AWS Glue Data Catalog: Central metadata repository that integrates with Athena, EMR, and Redshift Spectrum.
+Now includes native Iceberg table support (2024+) with full schema evolution and time travel capabilities

 S3 Event Notifications: Trigger Lambda functions or SQS messages when new data arrives